 - → Our lessons are structured to support SEND students with routine.
 We will support students with scaffolding.
-We can support students with transitions with visual timetables if needed - → Other practical ways we support our students (this is not a complete list): - Overlays, coloured paper and exercise books. - Larger text and lined or squared books. - Writing slopes, specific pens and pencil grips. - ReadWrite Inc for phonic and reading daily. - Neli early language development programme. - iPads/laptops from school or referrals to Access Through Technology (ATT). - Regular Handwriting practice. - Own working spaces and calming areas in class where necessary. - Sensory weighted items to help self regulation as well as exercises. - ♦ Exam access arrangements quiet spaces, scribes, 25% extra time
+We can support students with transitions with visual timetables if needed - → Other practical ways we support our students (this is not a complete list): - Overlays, coloured paper and exercise books. - Larger text and lined or squared books. - Writing slopes, specific pens and pencil grips. - Read Write Inc for phonic and reading daily. - iPads/laptops from school or referrals to Access Through Technology (ATT). - Regular Handwriting practice. - Own working spaces and calming areas in class where necessary. - Sensory weighted items to help self regulation as well as exercises. - ♦ Exam access arrangements quiet spaces, scribes, 25% extra time